 The landscape is attractive, with yellow-bark acacia woodlands against a background of the lake, many umbrella trees on the open plains, and a huge euphorbia forest.
 Viewpoints like Honeymoon Hill, Out of Africa and Lion Hill Ridge give panoramic views out over the plains and woodlands, where some 550 different plant species grow.

 Note: I was a guest of the Governors Camp Collection’s Loldia House for two nights, but I had free rein to write what I chose.
+I paid for my airfare to Kenya, for drinks and park fees.

 Did you find the article interesting?
 Pin this image!